No. 11 BYU routs Western Kentucky 41-10 for 7-0 start - WHIZ News

 POLL IMPLICATIONS:

-Another blowout victory should be enough to move BYU into the Top 10 of the upcoming AP Top 25 Poll.
+Another blowout victory might be enough to move BYU into the Top 10.

 UP NEXT